tweag/nickel/doc/manual/syntax.md

 If these properties are satisfied, a record literal is considered to be a record type by the typechecker.

-A record literal which is to be interpreted as a record type may have a *record tail*.
+A record literal which is interpreted as a record type may have a *record tail*.
 A tail is written like `{ <fields> ; <tail> }`.
 It appears at the end of the field declarations and is preceded by `;`.
 The tail `<tail>` itself must be a valid identifier.